s-k-y-h-i-g-h/Prototype/Syndromes/Schizophrenia.md

 # Treatments
 ## Ginko Biloba
 - [A Systematic Review and Meta-Analysis of Ginkgo biloba in Neuropsychiatric Disorders: From Ancient Tradition to Modern-Day Medicine](https://onlinelibrary.wiley.com/doi/10.1155/2013/915691)
 > [Ginko Biloba] treatment reduced positive symptoms in patients with schizophrenia and improved cognitive function and activities of daily living in patients with dementia.
-No effect of Gb on negative symptoms in schizophrenic patients was found.
+> Our data support the use of Gb in patients with dementia and as an adjunctive therapy in schizophrenic patients.
 - [A double-blind, placebo-controlled trial of extract of Ginkgo biloba added to haloperidol in treatment-resistant patients with schizophrenia](https://pubmed.ncbi.nlm.nih.gov/11775047/)
 > EGb treatment may enhance the effectiveness of antipsychotic drugs and reduce their extrapyramidal side effects
 - [Efficacy and safety of extract of Ginkgo biloba as an adjunct therapy in chronic schizophrenia: A systematic review of randomized, double-blind, placebo-controlled studies with meta-analysis](https://pubmed.ncbi.nlm.nih.gov/25980333/)